vi945786/mixins/README.md

 ### `@Invoker`

 Allows calling private or otherwise inaccessible methods in the target class.
-- Defined for Accessor mixin class type
+- Defined the for "Accessor" mixin class type
 - Valid everywhere
 - Specifying the target is only needed when the name/descriptor doesn't match the target